-- 1. PUSH the switch ON to activate the buzzer in the cab when the helper is on the riding step and ready for the unit to move to the next pickup location. - 2.
+- PUSH the switch ON to activate the buzzer in the cab when the helper is ready for the unit to move to the next pickup location. - 2.
 RELEASE the switch to STOP the buzzer in the cab. - 3.
 MAKE SURE you (the helper) are ready for the unit to move.
-This means that you observe the safety message for using the riding step.

-D.HOPPER LIGHT Toggle Switch
+D. HOPPER LIGHT Toggle Switch